bit-shift-io/the-great-cook-up/cheesecake.md

 ## Notes

 In future I want to try throwing in some saltanas.
+Also try xanthm gum as a thickener?

 Derived from: https://fooddoodles.com/no-bake-greek-yogurt-cheesecakewithout-gelatin/